 A selection of Greek cheeses prepared with local jams and preserves in a hamper makes a wonderful, edible gift.
 Some cheeses are also native to specific regions.

-For instance, metsovone cheese is a flavourful smoked cheese that is produced only in the vlach village of Metsovo, Epirus.
+For instance, metsovone cheese is a flavourful smoked cheese that is produced only in the Vlach village of Metsovo, Epirus.
 It’s a semi-hard cheese that is in the pasta filata family of cheeses.
-It’s made from either cow’s milk, or a combination of 80% cow’s milk and 20% sheep/goats milk depending on the manufacturer.

 Hard Kefalotyri cheese is also made from a combination of goat and sheep’s milk.
 It’s often used for grating over pasta and hotpot dishes and would make a great addition to your friends’ pantries.

-Most Greek cheeses (including feta and metsovone) are PDO/product of designated origin products.
+Most Greek cheeses (including feta and metsovone) are PDO/products of designated origin products.
 This means they cannot be produced outside Greece and in some cases, outside specific areas of Greece.

 If you are looking for the best of the best, venture to Monastiraki market when you are shopping in Athens.
 Here you will find a store called Melissinos.

-If there were to be a national boardgame of Greece, backgammon would be it.
+If there were to be a national board game in Greece, backgammon would be it.
 9 times out of 10, when you venture inside a coffee shop, particularly if it’s an old-fashioned kafenion, the store will have a backgammon board available for you to borrow.

 You may have to rummage around to uncover a great find – much like antique shopping anywhere in the world.
 However, what Greek souvenirs could be better than a painting or a piece of furniture that you found in a mysterious old store in Athens once upon a time?

-What’s more, you will find a lot of touristic shops everywhere from Paxos to Crete selling special homeopathy-style handmade beauty products.
+What’s more, you will find a lot of tourist shops everywhere from Paxos to Crete selling special homeopathy-style handmade beauty products.
 For instance, special soaps made with olive oil, etc.

-Komboloi beads are essentially worry beads.
+Komboloi beads are the Greek version of worry beads.
 They are used in Greek and Cypriot cultures whereby a person will run them through their hands when trying to distract themselves from worrying thoughts.

 Komboloi beads do not have religious associations.
 Yet, the concept of them is somewhat based on the idea of prayer beads that are used by various faiths.
 For example, Catholic rosary beads.

 You will find colourful komboloi beads hanging up outside of stores across Greece in virtually every colour and pattern available.
-However, a lot of the beads sold in touristic places like Monastiraki market and Syntagma square are made from synthetic materials and are not of a good quality.
+However, a lot of the beads sold in tourist places like Monastiraki market, the Plaka area and Syntagma Square are made from synthetic materials and are not of good quality.

 Better quality komboloi are made from wood, precious stones, and other materials.
-If you are looking for something special that a Greek person would actually buy and use, these are arguably a better souvenir than the plastic touristic alternatives.
+If you are looking for something special that a Greek person would actually buy and use, these are arguably better souvenirs than the plastic touristic alternatives.